cgenereux/ChatGPT-Life-Book-Generator/README.md

 ## **Abstract**

 Turn hundreds of your past ChatGPT conversations into a detailed, personalized bullet-point book.
-This gives ChatGPT a significantly more powerful memory, helping it understand and assist you better.
-500 conversations typically cost about $3 in API credits and takes roughly 18 minutes.
+This gives ChatGPT a significantly more powerful memory without killing your context window buy efficiently distilling conversations and lets AI know assist you better.
+A 500 conversation book roughly costs about $3 in API credits and should take around 18 minutes.

 ## **Quick Info**